ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

 ### Suppressions

-In some cases, you might need to suppress a rule for a specific policy file or folder.
+In some cases, you might not want to execute a rule for a specific policy file or folder.
 PSRule supports [suppressions](https://microsoft.github.io/PSRule/v2/concepts/PSRule/en-US/about_PSRule_Options/#suppression) to help manage these scenarios.

 You can exclude an entire rule from the `ps-rule.yaml` configuration file.
-For example, to exclude the `APIM.Policy.FileExtension` rule for all policies, add the following configuration:
+For example, to exclude the `APIM.Policy.FileExtension` rule for all `.cshtml` files, add the following configuration:

 ```yaml
 rule: